Alvin Taylor (serial killer): Murders

 Taylor's first known victim was 38-year-old computer company employee Robert L. Williams, a friend he had met in 1984.
 He eventually started believing that Wiliams had killed someone, which led him to shoot and kill the man on July 15, 1985, with a .357 Magnum, burying the body in the backyard of his rented home in Spring Brook and covering it with quicklime.
 Williams' remains were not found and exhumed until two years later, when a man who had rented the farmhouse accidentally came across the burial site and informed the police about it.

 On May 21, 1986, Taylor stabbed 42-year-old next-door neighbor James A. Severson to death in his apartment in Eau Claire.
 He later stated that he had stabbed Severson in the neck during the attack, but the blade broke upon impact, whereupon the pair engaged in a fierce struggle.
 Taylor eventually managed to choke Severson out, after which he took a butcher knife from a kitchen drawer and stabbed him several more times, killing him.

 In the fall of 1986, Taylor attended the "Peace Child" musical in Eau Claire, whose goal was to improve relations between the United States and the Soviet Union.
-While working there, he befriended 27-year-old Timothy Hayden, a custodian for University of Wisconsin–Stout, who later moved in to live with him at his rented apartment in Menomonie.
-On March 28, 1987, Taylor shot and killed Hayden inside their apartment using a pistol - the reason for this crime was that after seeing the female model on a calendar that reminded him of Hayden's estranged girlfriend, Taylor started to believe that Hayden had planned to hurt her using a gun he had recently purchased.
+While working there, he befriended 27-year-old Timothy Hayden, a custodian for University of Wisconsin–Stout, who later moved in to live with him at the home that Hayden owned, in Menomonie.
+On March 28, 1987, Taylor shot and killed Hayden inside Hayden's home, using a pistol - the reason for this crime was that after seeing the female model on a calendar that reminded him of Hayden's estranged girlfriend, Taylor started to believe that Hayden had planned to hurt her using a gun he had recently purchased.
 During the course of the investigation, police determined that the shell casings matched the Williams crime scene, and after interrogating some witnesses, they learned that Taylor had sold such a gun to a man not too long ago.
 By May 1987, he was charged with the murders of Williams, Severson and Hayden.